Witches (Discworld): Agnes Nitt

 Agnes Nitt, daughter of Threepenny Nitt, first appears in Lords and Ladies as one of the local Lancre girls led by Lucy "Diamanda" Tockley who decided to become witches during the absence of the Coven in Genua.
 Along with Violet "Magenta" Frottidge and "Amanita" DeVice, Agnes had adopted a more witchy-sounding name "Perdita".
 Faced with a disapproving Granny Weatherwax and Nanny Ogg, she reverted to her birth name when she approached them to learn true witchcraft after Diamanda's duel with Granny.
 Although she plays a very minor role in this book, Agnes is the only one of the 'cool' new witches other than Diamanda in whom Nanny Ogg senses any real Talent.
 Following Magrat's marriage to King Verence II, the role of Maiden in the Lancre coven was reluctantly taken up by Agnes.
 Agnes is a sensible young woman who suffers from a self-induced multiple personality disorder.
 Tired of being seen as just another overweight girl with "a nice personality and good hair", Agnes tried to create a new, more exciting persona for herself.
 Agnes calls this alter ego Perdita X Dream (where the X stands for: "a person who has a cool and exciting middle name").
 Perdita is even more romantic than Magrat, although her tastes are more Gothic than New Age.

 The Perdita persona leaves Agnes in two minds about everything.
 The first mind is herself, good-natured and sensible Agnes; the second is dramatic and rebellious Perdita.
 It is said that inside every fat girl, there is a thin girl waiting to get out (and a lot of chocolate)—according to Perdita, she is that girl.
 The Perdita personality usually manifests itself only as part of Agnes's internal dialogue, often in the form of sarcastic remarks (as though her 'Second Thoughts' have taken on a life of their own).
 Yet Perdita is capable of taking real action in emergency situations.

 This divided personality makes Agnes highly resistant to mental manipulation.
 Anyone trying to mesmerise or entrance Agnes will find the Perdita personality surfacing as Agnes begins to lose control, and vice versa.
 When Lancre is overrun by vampires with mind-control powers in Carpe Jugulum, Agnes/Perdita is one of the few people capable of resisting their hypnotic influence.

 In Maskerade Agnes becomes a major character for the first time.
 She leaves Lancre to become an opera singer in Ankh-Morpork, under the stage name 'Perdita X Nitt'.
-Agnes possesses an amazing talent for singing.
-She has a vocal range that extends from a deep bass rumble to a glass-shattering soprano, can sing in harmony with herself (a normally impossible ability), project her voice around a room (and the page), and mimic the voices of others.
-These remarkable gifts are due to her suppressed magical ability, which Agnes unconsciously used to enhance her innate musical talent.
+Agnes possesses a talent for singing.
+She has a vocal range that extends from a bass rumble to a glass-shattering soprano, can sing in harmony with herself, project her voice around a room, and mimic the voices of others.
+These abilites are due to her suppressed magical ability, which Agnes unconsciously uses to enhance her innate musical talent.